rubymonsters/webapps-for-beginners/source/15-databases/02-sql.md

 really look very consistent.
 For example, why does the `INSERT` statement separate the column names and inserted values, while the `UPDATE` statement pairs them?

-There are lots of reasons, most of them historical, for why SQL reads weird, and it's quite unlikely that any of this will change anytime soon.

-For this reason there are tools (libraries) that make talking to the database a little bit easier: they generate SQL code for you, and let your code be more readable, using some kind of [DSL](/sinatra/dsl.html).